 Suppose that there is an aggregate production function: Y = G(A, K, L, N), where Y is output, K is capital, L is labor, N is land or natural resource, and A is for idea.
 All factors of production are assumed to be private goods, that is excludable and rival, except that idea is an excludable but nonrival good, as argued by Romer (1990) and Jones (2011).
-Following Stokey (2001) and Parente and Prescott (2005), the supply of land is assumed fixed and can be normalized to unity such that the aggregate production function can be redefined as $Y = G(A, K, L, 1) \equiv H(A, K, L)$.7
+Following Stokey (2001) and Parente and Prescott (2005), the supply of land is assumed fixed and can be normalized to unity such that the aggregate production function can be redefined as Y = G(A, K, L, 1) = H(A, K, L).

 The aggregate production function would be derived from a cost minimization problem, where the business firm makes a decision of staying with the original technology or switching to a new one, and the problem for this firm is to choose a less costly way to produce the same amount of final output.
 We call the original way of producing goods the intensive margin, and the new way the extensive margin, following the terminology often used in such field as labor economics.
 When the firm chooses the extensive margin, this margin would become a new intensive one because the firm would stay with it for at least a while.
 Then the firm would face another round of choice between this new intensive margin and a newer extensive one.
 And the process will not stop until the firm would no more change its positions.
-To keep things simple we do not address this dynamic process in this paper and would like to leave it for future research.

 The cost minimization problem of producers can be described as a two-stage problem.
 At the first stage those who would like to sell the final good, say coffee, in the market should learn how to accumulate their expertise in making coffee.
-Then these professional coffee makers use labor and capital to produce the coffee at the
+Then these professional coffee makers use labor and capital to produce the coffee at the second stage.
+Now consumers have more choices because the cost of using coffee market has been reduced by the café and the specialized coffee makers.